univention/univention-portal/frontend/README.md

 ### Using the dev environment container

-The stage `dev-env` in the `Dockerfile` does define a very basic layer which just provides a well defined Linux environment.
+The stage `local-dev-env` in the `Dockerfile` does define a very basic layer which just provides a well defined Linux environment.
 This can be used to run the frontend inside of this environment instead of directly on your operating system, so that better isolation is achieved.
 It is integrated via docker